MegaCon: Fan Expo

 On April 7, 2015, it was announced that MegaCon had been sold to Informa.
-The con now operates under the auspices of Informa's Fan Expo group, which also runs Fan Expo Canada, Fan Expo Dallas, and Fan Expo Boston.
-Unlike other conventions of Fan Expo, MegaCon has retained it's existing name rather than being renamed to "Orlando Fan Expo".
+The con now operates under the auspices of Informa's Fan Expo group from Toronto and a regional office in Sarasota, although it has maintained the MegaCon branding.

-Following Megacon 2015 it was announced that for the first time Megacon will be extended to 4 days in 2016.
+Following MegaCon 2015 it was announced that for the first time MegaCon will be extended to 4 days in 2016. as well as another mini-MegaCon event, "MegaCon Fan Days" on November 21–22, 2015.

-Shortly after Megacon 2016, Megacon Tampa Bay was announced for October 28–30.
+Shortly after MegaCon 2016, MegaCon Tampa Bay was announced for October 28–30.
 MegaCon Tampa last happened in 2018 and has not returned since due to the increasing sizes of convention rivals Tampa Bay Comic Con and Metrocon as well as the size limitations of the Tampa Convention Center.
+Stan Lee made a surprise appearance at MegaCon Tampa Bay 2017, his last at MegaCon, to raise funds for those affected by Hurricane Irma weeks prior.